jacksheehy15/milestone-project-2/README.md

 * [Github](https://github.com) - used to host the project's repository and store the code, as well as host the website on Github pages.

-* [Unsplash](https://unsplash.com/) - used to find images for use across the site.

-* [Pexels](https://www.pexels.com/) - used to find images for use across the site.

-* [Pixbay](https://pixabay.com/) - used to find images for use across the site.

 * [Google Images](https://google.com) - used to find images for use across the site.

-* [YouTube](https://www.youtube.com/) - used to source and embed a video into the home page.

 #### Tools

-* [Google](https://www.google.co.uk/) - was used for researching various techniques, styles and information.
+* [Google](https://www.google.com/) - was used for researching various techniques, styles and information.

 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging.

-* [Google Maps](https://www.google.co.uk/maps) - used to grab the coordinates of locations and get details of locations - phone numbers, address and websites.
+* [Google Maps](https://www.google.co.uk/maps) - used to grab the coordinates of locations and get details of locations - websites.

 * [Google Developers](https://developers.google.com/maps/documentation/?_ga=2.257569803.1237416838.1604925384-1643581518.1600963572) - used for
-reading and learning the documentation best advised by Google to implement Google Maps API.
+reading and learning the documentation best advised by Google to implement Google Maps and Places API.

 * [Figma](https://www.figma.com/) - used for creating the wireframes in the design stage.

-* [Coolors](https://coolors.co/) - used to find and compare colours that complimented one another, and retrieve names of colours.

-* [Canva](https://www.canva.com/) - was used to design and create the logo, create the favicon logo, and also to resize images to specific dimensions.
+* [Free Logo Design](https://www.freelogodesign.org/) - was used to design and create the logo, create the favicon logo, and also to resize images to specific dimensions.

-* [Picresize](https://picresize.com/) - was also used to resize images for less specific wants, such as 25% or 50% smaller.

 * [Am I Responsive](http://ami.responsivedesign.is/) - used for showing the responsiveness of the site across different screen sizes and providing the image at the top of this document.